 - a.
-Have a practical understanding of the business of the Bank; and - b.
+Have a practical understanding of the business of the Bank; and, - b.
 As applicable, be a member of good standing in the relevant industry, business, or professional organizations.

-5. Related Party Transactions
+4. Related Party Transactions

 The Bank has established policies and procedures on related party transactions.
-These include definition of related parties, coverage of RPT policy, guidelines in ensuring arm's-length terms, identification and prevention or management of potential or actual conflicts of interest which arise, adoption of materiality thresholds, internal limits for individual and aggregate exposures, whistle- blowing mechanisms, and restitution of losses and other remedies for abusive RPTs.
+These include definition of related parties, coverage of RPT policy, guidelines in ensuring arm's-length terms, identification and prevention or management potential or actual conflicts of interest which arise, adoption of materiality thresholds, internal limits for individual and aggregate exposures, whistle- blowing mechanisms, and restitution of losses and other remedies for abusive RPTs.
 The RPT Committee reviews and endorses to the Board for final approval all material RPTs.

 Related party transactions, whose value may exceed 10% of the Bank's total assets, require review of an external independent party to evaluate the fairness of its terms and conditions and approval of 2/3 vote of the Board, with at least a majority of the independent directors voting affirmatively.
-(SEC Memorandum Circular No. 10, Series of 2019)
+(SEC Memorandum Circular No. 4, Series of 2019)

-The Related Party Transactions policy applies to BDO Unibank, Inc., its subsidiaries and affiliates, as applicable, and intended to ensure that every related party transaction is conducted in a manner that will protect the Bank from conflict of interest which may arise between the Bank and its Related Parties; and proper review, approval, ratification, and disclosure of transactions between the Bank and any of its related party/ies should be made in compliance with legal and regulatory requirements.
-The policy also requires that any member of the RPT Committee who has a potential interest in any related party transaction shall abstain from the discussion and endorsement of the related party transaction, and any member of the Board who has an interest in the transaction must abstain from the deliberation and approval of any related party transaction.
+The Related Party Transactions policy applies to BDO Unibank, Inc., its subsidiaries and affiliates, as applicable and intended to ensure that every related party transaction is conducted in a manner that will protect the Bank from conflict of interest which may arise between the Bank and its Related Parties; and proper review, approval, ratification and disclosure of transactions between the Bank and any of its related party/ies as required in compliance with legal and regulatory requirements.
+The policy also requires that any member of the RPT Committee who has a potential interest in any related party transaction shall abstain from the discussion and endorsement of the related party transaction and any member of the Board who has an interest in the transaction must abstain from the deliberation and approval of any related party transaction.

-The Bank's Revised Related Party Transactions Policy is attached as ANNEX C. (Recommendation 2.7, 5.6 and 8.5, SEC CCG)
+Please refer to ANNEX B for the Revised Related Party Transactions Policy.
+(Recommendation 2.7, 5.6 and 8.5, SEC CCG)

-6. Selection of Executive Management Team and Annual Performance Evaluation
+5. Selection of Executive Management Team and Annual Performance Evaluation

-It is the responsibility of the Board to approve the selection and appointment of a competent executive management led by the President/CEO including the heads of control functions i.e. Chief Compliance Officer, Chief Risk Officer, and Chief Internal Auditor.
-Fit and proper standards must be applied in the selection process of key officers and due consideration must be given to their integrity, technical expertise, and banking industry experience.
+It is the responsibility of the Board to approve the selection and appointment of a competent executive management led by the President/CEO including the heads of control functions i.e. Chief Compliance Officer, Chief Risk Officer and Chief Internal Auditor.
+Fit and proper standards must be applied in the selection process of key officers and due consideration must be given to their integrity, technical expertise and banking industry experience.
 The Board, through the Corporate Governance Committee, shall undertake the evaluation of the Executive Management team performance including the President/CEO based on established performance management framework and standards that are consistent with the Bank's strategic objectives.
 (Recommendation 2.8 and 2.9, SEC CCG)

 Qualifications and Disqualifications of Officers.
-The qualifications and disqualifications, whether permanent or temporary, of officers, as well as the effect of non-possession of qualifications or possession of disqualifications/prohibitions, are enumerated and discussed, respectively, in ANNEX B hereof.
+The qualifications and disqualifications, whether permanent or temporary, of officers are enumerated in ANNEX A hereof.

-Persons Disqualified to Become Officers (Additional Disqualifications per BSP MORB Section 138)
+Persons Disqualified to Become Officers (BSP MORB Section 138)